-If you have questions after reading this manual, please call our Customer Hot Line at 877-927-8777, Monday - Friday, 9 a.m. until 5 p.m.
-Central Time (excluding holidays) or visit our website at www.jumpking.com.
+If you have questions after reading this manual, please visit our website at www.jumpking.com.
 To help us assist you, please mention the name of the product when calling.

 TRAMPOLINE SAFETY INFORMATION

 In trampoline use, as in all active recreational sports, participants can be injured.
 However, there are steps that can be taken to reduce the risk of injury.
 In this section, primary accident patterns are identified and the responsibilities of supervisors and jumpers in accident prevention are described.